zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 mandated by their particular needs and preserving a high degree of control over tooling and infrastructure choices in the process.

-While there certainly are downsides and advantages to both approaches, we argue that using an MLOps framework is a great compromise between the two pathways.
+While there certainly are upsides and downsides to both approaches, I argue that using an MLOps framework is a great compromise between the two pathways.
 It avoids inheriting the technical debt of reinventing the wheel without taking away any of the benefits of flexible and extensible tooling.

 ## Are MLOps Platforms the Answer?

-Before we begin to dive into MLOps frameworks, it will be worth revisiting the limitations of MLOps *platforms* to set down some basic references and expectations.
+Before I begin to dive into MLOps frameworks, it will be worth revisiting the limitations of MLOps *platforms* to set down some basic references and expectations.